Tawang Valley in Arunachal : Your ultimate travel guide

 Brief history:

 Some places are more important for their history and culture than anything else; Tawang is one of those.
 Till 1914, Tawang was under Tibetan rule, when it signed an agreement with British India recognizing McMahon Line as the international border.
 Since then, British India took control of Tawang and the rest of Arunachal Pradesh.
-Quite naturally, even after British relinquished India in 1947, it remained under Indian rule
+Quite naturally, even after British relinquished India in 1947, it remained under Indian rule.

 In 1962, China took control of Tawang briefly during the Indo-China war.
 Surprisingly though, they retracted voluntarily afterwards, although they haven’t stopped claiming it later!
 (Suggested further reading: BBC article).
 Thus, it continues to be a flash point of future war between the two neighbouring nuclear powers.
 This clearly explains the presence of large Indian troops in Tawang.